deadlyvipers/dojo_rules/introduction.md

-My name is Simon and I like Ruby Code School path.
+My name is Simon.
+I am from Poland.
+I am front-end developer and I like Git Code School path.
 Here is a list of deadly skills:
 * Git
 * JavaScript